RadeonOpenCompute/ROCm_Documentation/InstallGuide.rst

 .. code:: shell

-   sudo apt-get install dkms rock-dkms rocm-opencl
+   sudo apt-get install dkms rock-dkms rocm-opencl-dev

 How to uninstall from Ubuntu 16.04 or Ubuntu 18.04
 ''''''''''''''''''''''''''''''''''''''''''''''''''